daveWid/cactus/README.md

 column names, interactions, relationships, etc...

 To get the model to actually connect to the database, you must setup a \Cactus\Adapter to do so.
-Built into Cactus is an Adapter based of the PDO class.
-You will only need to set the adapter 1 time per request as it is a shared resource between all \Cactus\Model classes.
+Built into Cactus is an Adapter using the PDO class to make the database calls.
+You will only need to set the adapter 1 time per request as it is a shared resource between all \Cactus\Model classes. _Some sort of Dependency Injection Container will probably come in handy to manage the adapters..._

 ``` php
 <?php